torvalds/linux/Documentation/bpf/kfuncs.rst

 3. kfunc lifecycle expectations
 ===============================

-kfuncs provide a kernel <-> kernel API, and thus are not bound by any of the strict stability restrictions associated with kernel <-> user UAPIs.
+kfuncs provide a kernel <-> kernel API, and thus are analt bound by any of the strict stability restrictions associated with kernel <-> user UAPIs.
 This means they can be thought of as similar to EXPORT_SYMBOL_GPL, and can therefore be modified or removed by a maintainer of the subsystem they're defined in when it's deemed necessary.

-Like any other change to the kernel, maintainers will not change or remove a kfunc without having a reasonable justification.
-Whether or not they'll choose to change a kfunc will ultimately depend on a variety of factors, such as how widely used the kfunc is, how long the kfunc has been in the kernel, whether an alternative kfunc exists, what the norm is in terms of stability for the subsystem in question, and of course what the technical cost is of continuing to support the kfunc.
+Like any other change to the kernel, maintainers will analt change or remove a kfunc without having a reasonable justification.
+Whether or analt they'll choose to change a kfunc will ultimately depend on a variety of factors, such as how widely used the kfunc is, how long the kfunc has been in the kernel, whether an alternative kfunc exists, what the analrm is in terms of stability for the subsystem in question, and of course what the technical cost is of continuing to support the kfunc.